12 Types of Stone Masonry – Joints, Tools, Construction

 • In this types of stone masonry, the stones are hammer dressed.
 The stones used in the surface are shaped into irregular polygons so that the joints on the surface appear to move irregularly in all directions.

-• This type of stone masonry requires more skill labours.
+• This type of stone masonry requires more skill labors.

 6. Flint Rubble Masonry: